spryker/spryker-docs/docs/pbc/all/digital-asset-management/digital-asset-management.md

 ## File tree

 The files in the Back Office are kept in a tree-like structure.
-A Back Office user can create folders under **File Directories Tree** and organize them into a hierarchical system by dragging and dropping them in the file tree.
+A Back Office user can create folders (also known as directories) under **File Directories Tree** and organize them into a hierarchical system by dragging and dropping them in the file tree.

 The changes take effect after **Save** is selected.
 ![File tree](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Media+Management/File+Uploader/File+Uploader+Feature+Overview/file-tree.png)